raccoon-ircd/raccoon/README.md

 ## raccoon

-**raccoon** is a high performance, IRCv3.2 capable, charybdis-baed, and scalable IRC daemon. raccoon-ircd is a fork of aspircd (@aspircd) which is maintained by (@vagbox) and (@twinusers)
+**raccoon** is a high performance, IRCv3.2 capable, charybdis-based, and scalable IRC daemon. raccoon-ircd is a fork of aspircd (@aspircd) which is maintained by (@vagbox) and (@twinusers)

 ## Information